 Waterbrushes are a fairly new invention from Japan that have quickly gained popularity all around the world.
 There is a lot of potential in these brushes, as they eliminate the tools normally needed for watercolor paintings.
 They are also extremely portable, allowing you to paint on the move.

 Aquash is simple to use.
 Just create a sketch in any watersoluble media (eg: watercolour pencils, NeoArt crayons, brush markers, Portfolio oil pastels etc), and then use the Aquash brush to blend the lines and colors.
 Or, you can apply the Aquash brush directly to the crayons or pencils and use them like paint.

 The brush is very easy to clean, just squeeze out some water and brush it on a tissue.
-One brush can be used for an entire painting!

 If you want more detail in your artwork try the fine Aquash brush or for fuller coverage try the Aquash large sized brush, but I suggest getting all three as they will be one of the most versatile tools in your kit!The brush hairs are tough, made in a soft plastic.
 They have great flow and you can gently squeeze the handle to increase waterflow if you want to.